 The Working Family - Marriages That Last

-Today is my anniversary.
-Trista and I have been married 17 years and we look to you this morning as a pattern, as a beacon of what we can do, and what we can become.
+As we get started, let’s just lay it out there and admit that marriage isn't easy.
+That’s why it is so important for those who's marriage has endured the test of time invest in those of us that are coming behind you.
+Trista and I will be celebrating our 23rd Anniversary in the next few days and we have constantly looked to older couples as a pattern, as a beacon of what we can do, and what we can become.
 When we look at the men and women who have modeled longevity in their relationship we cannot help but be hopeful, even during the storms of life.

-Now I could have asked all the single moms and dads to stand up this morning so that we could celebrate what you are doing.
+Another point that I want to make upfront as well: I know that there are a lot of single moms and dads that should be celebrated for what they are doing.
 It's tough enough to be a parent when you've got someone there to help with providing, protecting, and discipline.
-But when you are doing it solo, you ought to get a medal.
+But when you are doing it solo, you ought to get a medal, or an all expense paid vacation.

 Look with me in Matthew 19:3-12.
 We'll read the passage, then pray.